Kira2/product-technical-tests/Readme.md

 #### Case n°3

 You will notice that I did not add the parameter ```type=store```into the request sent to Google, as some boutiques referenced by Trouva have not this keywords into their types' list on Google.
+"Posh Totty Designs" and "Whitespace Kids" are some examples of this case.

 #### Result

-In the end I could populated all the existing Google Places ID, and there are only 73 boutiques out of 446 that have no Google Places ID.
-Example: "ARTHOUSE Meath".
+In the end, I was able to add a new route to the API ```http://localhost:3050/v1/boutiques/populateGPID``` to be able to populate all the Google Places ID of the existing boutiques.
+Only 73 boutiques out of 446 have not their Google Places ID.

+You'll see into the next part that the new Middleware on Mongoose allowed me to simplify the associated code.
+See the commit

 ### Whenever a new boutique is create or updated, you need to retrieve and store the Google Places ID